 Deste, Eileen Olive

-Eileen Olive Leach was born in Croydon, Surrey, England, on 16 June 1908.
-Little is known of her parents, including their full names, but her father was a bank manager, who lost his money in the collapse of the bank when she was five.
+Eileen Olive Leach was born in Croydon, Surrey, England, on 16 June 1909, the daughter of Mary Olivia Rumball and her husband, commercial clerk Alfred Leach.
+Alfred lost his money when the bank he worked in collapsed when Eileen was five.
 Eileen did not get on well with her father and left home before she was 20 with the aim of becoming a photographer.
 Her first job was with Cartier’s in London, photographing jewellery.
 It may have been at this time that she adopted the professional name Deste.
 Known to her friends as ‘Dusty Deste’, she lived in digs in Bloomsbury.

 About 1930 she left for New Zealand and lived briefly in Dunedin; there she ran a photography business.
 By 1933 she had settled in Wellington and established a studio on Lambton Quay, specialising in wedding and portrait photography.
 Between 1934 and 1940 her studio was in Willis Street, and from 1941 it was once again on Lambton Quay.
 She lived in a flat in Clifton Terrace and mixed socially with a group of university students who had artistic and literary aspirations and espoused left-wing political ideals.
 Deste, whose speech, mannerisms and style of dress seemed exotic in pre-war Wellington, was welcomed by this circle of would-be bohemians and radicals, who sometimes used her studio for meetings.